 The Wrap Up

-Lists like this are fun, but it pays to remember that with better data analysis and tracking, every tax return is looked at now.
-The fines that can apply to claiming something you’re not entitled to far outweigh the benefit.
-Make sure you follow the rules and keep those receipts just in case.
+Lists like this are fun, but it pays to remember that with better ATO data analysis and tracking, your tax return is being looked at carefully by ATO computers.
+The troubles that can arise if your return is flagged for audit far outweigh the benefit of tweaking your claims.
+Make sure you follow the rules and keep those receipts just in case!